 Respondents were asked to report the number of students in each of several race/ethnicity categories.
 These were often reported as estimates and should be interpreted cautiously.

-Approximately half of the students across the Associate's and Bachelor's degree programs were White, non-Hispanic (see Table 11).
-Program chairs/directors estimated that about two-fifths of the students in Bachelor's degree programs were Black, non-Hispanic.
+Close to one-fifth of the students across the Associate's and Bachelor's degree programs were White, non-Hispanic (see Table 11).
+Program chairs/directors estimated that about four-fifths of the students in Bachelor's degree programs were Black, non-Hispanic.